lrusso/Chess/README.md

 # Chess

-Chess game developed in JavaScript.
+Chess game developed as a Web and as a native Android App.

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/Chess/master/Chess.png)